Josmi27/Dicee/README.md

 # Dicee

-The learning objectives of this project include understanding:
+The learning objectives of this project include:
 * How to use and manipulate XML
 * How to implement randomization
 * How to detect taps on-screen